 Preconception Carrier Screening

-Extended or expanded carrier screening tests to identify these disease causing genes using sensitive DNA sequencing technologies.
+Extended carrier screening can identify disease causing genes using sensitive DNA sequencing technologies.
 Many people are carriers of a disease gene and 1 in 40 or around 2.3% of reproductive partners are found to be carriers of the same genetic disease having a 25% or 1 in 4 chance of having a child affected with the genetic condition.

 If you would like to have extended carrier screening you may prefer to stage the testing.
 One partner tests first to check if they are a carrier for any condition.
 If a carrier status is identified then the other partner can have follow up testing.